 Receiving this designation opens up the global resources of the Mission Blue Foundation, enabling us to utilize the technology and science advisory committees to facilitate:

 The Southern Boundary is the lower point of the large section of Coral Essential Fish Habitat (EFH) and unique Hardy Rocky Bottoms.
-It also includes an area that sustained a significant impact from both red tide and the possibly related contaminated water from Lake Okeechobee.
+It also includes an area that recently sustained a significant impact from red tide and contaminated water from Lake Okeechobee.

-Grass beds are especially prevalent from Tampa Bay northward.
+Seagrass beds are prevalent throughout the coastal regions of the Florida Gulf Coast Hope Spot.
 They provide protection from storm surge and help to filter the water.
 They are also a vital ecosystem for everything from microbes to sharks.
-Many fish use the grass beds as a nursery area.
+Many fish use the grass beds as spawning and nursery areas.

-Blue Holes are ecological hot-spots that support a diverse benthic community as well as various types of fish.
-They also interestingly provide connectivity between the ocean and the groundwater that lies inward.
+Blue Holes support a diverse benthic community as well as various types of fish.
+They also interestingly may provide connectivity between the ocean and the groundwater that lies inward.
 In fact, some of them, including one right off Tampa Bay still have freshwater springs coming up through them.
 The connectivity with our ground water highlights the fact that what we do on land can affect the oceans, and vice versa.

 "I wish you would use all means at your disposal — films, the web, expeditions, new submarines, a campaign! — to ignite public support for a network of global marine protected areas, hope spots large enough to save and restore the ocean, the blue heart of the planet."